-Exam board: Pearson Edexcel Exam code: 1ASO
+Exam code: 1ASO

-You will be able to study GCSE Astronomy alongsiv Your choice of 2 or 3 GCSEs in Science.
+You will be able to study GCSE Astronomy alongside your choice of Science GCSEs

-Astronomy will allow you to access the A Level in Physics even if you do not take Physics at GCSE.
-You will, however, need to achieve a minimum of a grade 6 n addition, to study Physics at A Level you will also need a minimum of a grade 6 in GCSE Maths.
+Astronomy will allow you to access the A Level in Physics with a minimum of a grade 6 in GCSE Physics or 6-6 in Combined Science.
+In addition, to study Physics at A Level you will also need a minimum of a grade 6 in GCSE Maths.